 Your bank or building society is always able to transfer money and is a safe and convenient way to send money overseas.

-- For amounts over £5,000, you’re more likely to get a better exchange rate from a foreign exchange broker.
+Sometimes lower exchange rates – for amounts over £5,000, you’re more likely to get a better exchange rate from a foreign exchange broker.

 If you make regular payments